99MotiveU/test/README.md

 # testgit
-This repo is for all kinds of test or backup
+This repo is for all kind of test or backup